Ireland v New Zealand, Rugby World Cup 2023 quarter-final: when is it, how to watch

 Ireland defeated Scotland 34-16 in their final pool game to confirm progress to the knockout stages of the Rugby World Cup – and send Gregor Townsend’s men home.

-New Zealand, meanwhile, booked their place in the last eight with three consecutive victories, following their opening-game defeat to France.
+New Zealand, meanwhile, booked their place in the last eight with three consecutive victories, following their opening-game defeat by France.

 Ireland are seeking to secure a maiden World Cup semi-final by stretching their winning run to 18 Tests, which would equal the tier-one record shared by New Zealand and England.